SparklePigBang/cunt-soul/README.md

 A player wishing to change their field card may do so providing they have not changed field card more than three times prior to this occasion and that the source pile still exists.
 A player aiming to change their field card does so at the start of their turn; they swap their current field card for one in their hand.
 Note: it must be done in this order.

+Note that when a player has played all their face down cards and picks up their field card, the field card ability ends at the end of their turn.

 Winning the Game
 ----------------